Teachers and students don’t need to wear masks in schools: CDC

 Early in the pandemic, health officials worried schools might become coronavirus cauldrons that spark community outbreaks.
 But studies have shown that schools often see less transmission than the surrounding community when certain preventive measures are followed.

-The new guidance is the latest revision to advice the CDC began making to schools last year.
+The new guidance is the latest revision to advise the CDC began making to schools last year.

 In March, the CDC stopped recommending that children and their desks be spaced 6 feet apart, shrinking the distance to 3 feet, and it dropped its call for use of plastic shields.